 When is the best time to take a guided tour of the Louvre?

 As the most visited museum in the world, the crowds at the Louvre can get overwhelming.
 The best times to visit the Louvre are Wednesday and Friday evenings, which is when the museum is open until 9:45 pm.
 Also, if you can avoid going during high season, all the better.

 If an evening visit doesn't fit into your itinerary, I would recommend going a little later, once the big tour groups have left.

 Tips for visiting the Louvre

-Before leaving the Richelieu wing, a smart move would be to go up one floor to see Napoleon III's opulent state apartments.
-Originally built by Napoleon I's nephew, this was a large reception area for heads of state.
+Before leaving the Richelieu wing, a smart move would be to go up one floor to see the opulent Napoleon III state apartments.
+Originally built by Napoleon I's nephew, this being a large reception area for heads of state.

 Also be sure to see the cycle of paintings by Flemish artist Peter Paul Rubens whose works were commissioned by Marie de Medici, the wife of Henri IV, in the early 17th century.
-The subject of these 21 paintings concerns the "somewhat hectic" but ultimately triumphant life of Marie de Medici and represents an impressive feat of female artistry in a male-dominated era.
+The theme of these 21 paintings concerns the "somewhat hectic" but ultimately triumphant life of Marie de Medici and represents an impressive feat of feminine art in a male-dominated era.

-At this point you will be able to visit the 3 major works of the museum (probably at your leisure) and then finish with the Egyptian art.
+At this point you can visit the 3 major works in the museum (probably at your leisure) and then finish off with the Egyptian art.

-Without a doubt this is one of the best strategies for you to enjoy your guided tour without being interrupted by the crowds, and without being left with the itch to see more.
+Undoubtedly this is one of the best strategies to enjoy your guided tour without being interrupted by the crowds, and without being left with the itch to see more.